- Both Belgian malinois and German shepherds were originally bred for herding and have similar coloration patterns.

 Belgian Malinois vs German Shepherd: Working Dogs

 Both the Belgian Malinois and German Shepherd are prized for their working dog abilities.
-While they both began as herding dogs, these two shepherds earn top marks in military, police, fire, and dog training positions.
+While they both began as herding dogs, these two shepherds earn top marks in the military, police, fire, and dog training positions.
 However, the Belgian Malinois is more prized than the German Shepherd, and this is likely rooted in the Malinois’s consistency and willingness to stick with one job for a long period of time.

 This isn’t to say that the German Shepherd isn’t a fantastic breed for both military and police work- far from it!
 However, the German Shepherd is more likely to get bored and stubborn compared to the Belgian Malinois, who lives to please their owners or workplace associates.
 Belgian Malinois dogs are in fact preferred over German Shepherds these days, given their responsiveness to commands and desire to perform well!